b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Make sure that you have a LinkedIn account, and it contains all the information you're putting into the primary resume.
 Ideally with a professional headshot.

+ - If you don't have a personal website, set up a basic [Github Pages](https://pages.github.com/) site using your Github account, and give a brief overview of your experience and what you're interested in.

+ - Double check how your website looks on every browser, both mobile & desktop.
+Send it to a friend and ask for feedback.

 ### 2. Practicing for interviews (3-5 weeks)
   - You want to make sure your programming fundamentals are sound, which means reviewing a lot of material from the intro CS classes: